Quantum CORDIC -- Arcsine on a Budget: Classical CORDIC for Arcsine

+Step~1 is a computationally convenient way to check if $\theta_i < \theta$, which we store in variable $d_i$.
+If $d_i=0$, then we need to rotate counterclockwise to get closer to $\theta$.
+Otherwise, if $d_i=1$, we need to rotate clockwise.
+Steps~2 and~4 conjugate Step~3 to achieve the correct rotation direction.
 Step~3 performs a pseudo-rotation, slightly stretching our vector $(x_i, y_i)$ by a factor of $1+2^{-2i}$.
-It is performed simply by making the following substitutions twice: $x'=x-2^{-i}y$ and $y'=y+2^{-i}x$.
+It is performed by making the following substitutions twice: $x'=x-2^{-i}y$ and $y'=y+2^{-i}x$.
 As a result of the operation, we point closer to the goal direction, but it is necessary to compensate for the stretch.
 Step~5 deals with the stretching of the vector $(x_i,y_i)$ by stretching our goal vector by the same amount, $(1+2^{-2i})$.
 Note that multiplication by powers of $2$ can be done efficiently through bit-shifting.
 Finally, Step~6 records the change to the current angle of vector $(x_i,y_i)$.
 Note that the expression $2\arctan2^{-i}$ can be precomputed and directly encoded into hardware.

-The big takeaway is that each iteration uses only about five bitshifts and seven additions, regardless of the number of bits.